docpad-archive/documentation/01-start/04-begin.html.md

-## Adding the Blog Posts
+## Adding Blog Posts

-As you now have all the tools and knowledge required to be able to create the blog post section, we've left that part as an exercise for you!
-We've done this so you can best retain and make use of all the awesomeness you've just learned.
+You now have all the tools and knowledge required to create the blog section!

+We’ve left this as an exercise for you.
+Use what you’ve learned, and the exercise will help you to retain the knowledge you’ve just gained.

-- If you need a few pointers to help you get started, here you go :)
+If you need a few pointers to help get started, here you go:

-	- Create a new layout called `post` that will use the default layout, use this layout to perform custom styling for your blog post (e.g. `<div class="post"><%- @content %></div>`).
+- Create a new layout called `post` that uses the `default` layout, and use it to perform custom styling for your blog posts (e.g. `<div class="post"><%- @content %></div>`)
-	- When creating your blog posts, we recommend giving them a `date` meta data attribute in the format of `date: 2012-12-25` so you can sort your blog posts by that date in descending order.
+- When writing a blog post, give them a `date` meta data attribute (in the format of `date: 2012-12-25`), so you can sort them in reverse-chronological order
-	- Create a new directory called `posts` that contains all your blog posts, and use the query `relativeOutDirPath: 'posts'` for your custom collection to get all documents inside the `posts` output directory (`/my-new-website/out/posts`).
-You can refer to the [Meta Data Page](/docpad/meta-data) for more information about what attributes are already available to you.
+- Create a new directory called `posts` to contain all your blog posts, and use the query `relativeOutDirPath: 'posts'` for your custom collection to get all documents inside the `posts/` output directory (`/my-new-website/out/posts/`).
-	- Create a new page called `posts.html.eco` that lists all your blog posts, this will be more or less the same as our navigation menu.
-If you would like to display descriptons of the blog posts, just add that as a meta data attribute for the blog posts, then output that meta data attribute.
-If you want to show the rendered content of the data, you can use `post.contentRenderedWithoutLayouts`.
-You can refer to the [Meta Data Page](/docpad/meta-data) for more information about what attributes are already available to you.
+- Create a new page called `posts.html.eco` to list all your blog posts.
+This will be more-or-less the same as your navigation menu.
+If you want to display descriptions for each post, just add a meta data attribute for blog posts, and output it.
+- If you want to show the rendered content of that data, try `post.contentRenderedWithoutLayouts()`.

+(You can refer to the [Meta Data Page](/docpad/meta-data) for more information about what attributes are already available to you.)

-- If you're stuck and need some help, just hop on over to our [IRC Support Channel (docpad on freenode)](http://webchat.freenode.net/?channels=docpad) and someone will be with you soon enough :) [You can also discover all of our available Support Channels via our Support Page.](/support)
+- If you’re still stuck and need help, just hop on over to our [IRC Support Channel (docpad on freenode)](http://webchat.freenode.net/?channels=docpad) and someone will be with you soon enough :) [You can also discover all of our available Support Channels via our Support Page.](/support)

+And, by the way: Congratulations!

-By the way, congratulations - you now possess all the foundations required to be able to write amazing and powerful web applications like those already in our [showcase](/docpad/showcase).
-To recap, you now know how to:
+You now possess all the foundations required to be able to write amazing and powerful web applications (like those already in our [showcase](/docpad/showcase)).

+To recap, you learned how to:

-- write documents in any language, markup, pre-processor, templating engine, whatever you wish by installing the necessary plugin for it and changing the extensions for the document
+- write documents in any language, markup, pre-processor, templating engine—whatever you wish—by installing the necessary plugin and changing the file’s extensions
 - perform powerful abstractions using layouts, meta data, template data, and configuration files
-- create incredibly efficient custom collections filtered and sorted by your own criteria
+- create incredibly efficient custom collections, filtered and sorted by your own criteria
-- do your own custom listings of content
+- create your own custom listings of content

-But it doesn't stop there, these were just the foundations - if you can think it, then you're able to accomplish it with DocPad.
-Really, there are no limits with DocPad - that's why DocPad sets you free.
+But it doesn’t stop here.
+These were just the foundations.
+If you can think it, you can do it with DocPad.
+Really, there are no limits with DocPad.
+That's why DocPad sets you free.

-So, farewell and enjoy your epic journey.
-The power is yours!
+Farewell!